Stephanie Alexander Kitchen Garden

 Kitchen Garden Schools commit to a dynamic and innovative model that sees kitchen and garden classes run weekly, enabling skills-based learning that extends across the entire school curriculum.

-As participants in the Kitchen Garden Program, our year 3 to 7 students spend time in a productive veggie garden and home-style kitchen each and every week.
+As participants in the Kitchen Garden Program, all students spend time in a productive veggie garden and home-style kitchen each and every week.
 There they learn skills that will last them a lifetime, and discover just how much fun it is to grow and cook their own seasonal vegetables and fruits.